-The MariaDB MaxScale database proxy’s change data capture (CDC) modules enable DBS to stream data automatically from MariaDB TX to Hadoop:
+The MariaDB MaxScale database proxy’s change data capture (CDC) modules enable DBS to stream data automatically from MariaDB to Hadoop:

-The Monyog monitoring tool included in MariaDB TX helps DBAs monitor everything from server status to query performance with a handy dashboard.
+The Monyog monitoring tool included in MariaDB Platform helps DBAs monitor everything from server status to query performance with a handy dashboard.
 DBS finds the database-comparison and conflict-monitoring features particularly useful, making troubleshooting and data duplication much easier.

 The financial services industry is governed by many regulations, and MariaDB features such as data-at-rest encryption and user auditing are invaluable for ensuring compliance.

 Having started with a single test application, DBS has now integrated MariaDB solutions deeply into its business.
-And to spread the word about its successes, DBS has hosted two DBS/MariaDB conferences for technology colleagues to learn about the use of open source technology and how it can work even in risk-averse industries
+And to spread the word about its successes, DBS has hosted two DBS/MariaDB conferences for technology colleagues to learn about the use of open source technology and how it can work even in risk-averse industries.